mmpashby/mmpashby.github.io/_posts/2024-06-24-observability.md

 ```
 *Source: The Path from Logs to Traces, by Alex Vondrak*

 I think you'll agree it's even easier to read in it's raw format.
 Lastly on event-logs - always emit a single event per request per service that it hits.
-Use the (Open Telemetry conventions)[https://opentelemetry.io/docs/specs/otel/logs/event-api/#event-data-model] and **ALWAYS** fire off an event before the request errors or exits the service, otherwise you have no breadcrumbs for your investigation!
+Use the [Open Telemetry conventions](https://opentelemetry.io/docs/specs/otel/logs/event-api/#event-data-model) and **ALWAYS** fire off an event before the request errors or exits the service, otherwise you have no breadcrumbs for your investigation!
 Also, if you have distributed systems, include a `trace_id` to pass onto other services in the stream.

 ## Wrap Up

 Ohh, that isn't the last piece of advice regarding logs actually.
 My last piece of advice is to just avoid putting Personally Identifiable Information (PII) into your logs.
 You don't need it.
-If you have an anonomysed user id's in your data model, you **do not** need to log PII.
+If you have an anonymized user id in your data model, you **do not** need to log PII.
 Your security/compliance team will keep their hair, and you will also be way happier and content.
-But lets say you must absolutely include the event payloads from publisher event buses in your event-logs, then please please think about your event schemas.
+But lets say you must absolutely include the event payloads from publisher event buses in your event-logs, then, please please think about your event schemas.
 I will give a very basic example, but hopefully this highlights the point:

 ```
 {